Off-screen drawing and alias (alpha)

 - Screen Color

-Offscreen drawing does not support PSD import/export.
+Off-screen drawing does not support PSD import/export.

 Alias

-About Alias
+About aliases

 It is intended to be used when you want to use a certain ArtMesh as a separate mask as well.